 Thus, it was hypothesized that intermittent grade II LPL resulted from a combination of mild trochlear sulcus hypoplasia and internal femoral rotation causing relative medialisation of the trochlear sulcus versus the quadriceps mechanism alignment axis.
 Given these observations and the degree of morbidity in this dog’s left pelvic limb function and gait, block recession sulcoplasty24 was planned to correct the LPL, ten weeks following left THR surgery.

 The dog was anaesthetised with standard premedication, anesthesia induction and maintenance protocols with an ultrasound-guided femoral/sciatic nerve block with bupivacaine 2mg/kg also being performed.
 On surgical exploration of the left stifle joint, the distal aspect of the lateral trochlear ridge was confirmed.
 The tibial tuberosity, alignment of the patellar ligament and quadriceps mechanism were deemed to be appropriate.
-This was an intra-operative subjective surgeon visual assessment completed by flexing and extending the stifle joint and noting the tracking and position of the patella and the direction of pull of the patellar ligament with reference to the relative positions of the patella (proximal) tibial tuberosity distal and the visible patellar ligament inbetween.
+This was an intra-operative subjective surgeon visual assessment completed by flexing and extending the stifle joint and noting the tracking and position of the patella and the direction of pull of the patellar ligament with reference to the relative positions of the patella (proximal) tibial tuberosity distal and the visible patellar ligament in-between.
 The patella was measured as 10mm wide intra-operatively.
 An XACTO saw (Veterinary Instrumentation, Sheffield, UK) was used to create two osteotomies parallel to the trochlear ridges, 12mm apart.
 A (10mm wide) modular osteotome (Veterinary Instrumentation, Sheffield, UK) was used to create a third osteotomy perpendicular to the first two, creating the block.
 The block was then press-fit in its original position which yielded a block sulcoplasty 12mm wide and 6mm deep.
 Manual patellar luxation was not possible through a normal range of motion and prior to soft tissue closure.13 Post-operative radiography confirmed appropriate positioning of the sulcoplasty block.
 The dog recovered well and was maintained post-operatively with methadone 0.2mg/kg IV q4h and paracetamol 10mg/kg IV q8h (Perfalgan, Bristol Myers-Squibb).
 The dog was discharged the following day with detailed instructions provided (Supplementary material 2).

 A telephone update reported that the dog was mildly lame at two weeks post-operatively but keen to exercise.
 Follow-up orthopaedic examination at twelve weeks found the patella tracked within the trochlear sulcus and there was mild quadriceps and hamstring atrophy.
 Subjective gait analysis found a mild (1/10) left pelvic limb lameness.
 The LOAD score had reduced from 14 to 12.
 The dog was discharged with instructions for ongoing physiotherapy to improve muscle bulk and continuing oral daily meloxicam for management of right coxofemoral pain.